plengauer/opentelemetry-bash/README.md

-This project delivers OpenTelemetry traces and logs from shell scripts (POSIX sh, dash, bash, zsh, ...).
+This project delivers OpenTelemetry traces, metrics and logs from shell scripts (POSIX sh, dash, bash, zsh, ...).
 Compared to other similar projects, it delivers not just an SDK to create spans manually, but also provides context propagation via HTTP (wget and curl), auto-instrumentation for selected commands, custom instrumentations, auto-injection into child scripts and automatic log collection from stderr.
 Its installable via a debian package from the releases in this repository, or from the apt-repository below.

 Use it to manually create spans:
 ```bash